 The consumer confidence indicator in Belgium rose to -15 in November 2020, from -17 in the previous month, as fears of a rise in unemployment eased (59 vs 62 in October), although remaining at a very high level.
 At the same time, households' assessment of the change in the general economic situation expected in Belgium over the coming twelve months remained unchanged (at -20).
 On the personal front, consumers' outlook regarding their financial situation has remained virtually unchanged (1 vs 2) and their savings intentions have been scaled back (10 vs 17). source: National Bank of Belgium

 Consumer Confidence in Belgium averaged -7.38 points from 1985 until 2020, reaching an all time high of 16 points in August of 2000 and a record low of -28 points in January of 1985.
 This page provides - Belgium Consumer Confidence - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Belgium Consumer Confidence - data, historical chart, forecasts and calendar of releases - was last updated on December of 2020.

-Consumer Confidence in Belgium is expected to be -2.00 Percentage Points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Consumer Confidence in Belgium to stand at -2.00 in 12 months time.
-In the long-term, the Belgium Consumer Confidence is projected to trend around -3.00 Percentage Points in 2020, according to our econometric models.
+Consumer Confidence in Belgium is expected to be -23.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Consumer Confidence in Belgium to stand at -9.00 in 12 months time.
+In the long-term, the Belgium Consumer Confidence is projected to trend around -10.00 points in 2021 and -5.00 points in 2022, according to our econometric models.